HeinrichGraser/datascience-projects/README.md

     </BLOCKQUOTE>

 <b> Goal </b>: Train a classifier to predict which patient probably had a hearattack.  <br>
 <b> Approach </b>: I evaluated different classifiers to see, which of them yields the best classification results.
-Furthermore, to find out why the best performing classifier worked as it did, the python libraries eli5 and pdpbox where used.
+Furthermore, to find out why the best performing classifier worked as it did, the python libraries eli5 and pdpbox where used. <br>
 <b> Result </b>: The dataset is best classified by a logistic regression with an average accuracy of 0.854138 (test_size = 0.2, cv = 10, no grid search).
 Counterintuively, not high blood pressure, high blood sugar or high cholesterine values, but the attribute count_blood_vessels hast the highest impact onto the classification.